 History Of Acoustic Music

 The first acoustic instrument was the human voice, producing sounds by funnelling air through the vocal cords.
 The first human-made acoustic instrument is believed to be the flute.
 The oldest surviving flute is said to be as old as 43,000 years.
 In 1800, the most popular plucked-string acoustic instruments resembled the modern-day guitar but with a much smaller body.
 As time went by, luthier Antonio de Torres Jurado from Spain expanded the bodies of these small instruments and created the guitar.
 The popularity and use of the guitar grew exponentially in Europe throughout the late eighteenth century, with more acoustic instruments being developed, like the double bass.
 Its popularity later spread to towns and cities in the United States.
 In the nineteenth century, the guitar turned out to be a recognized instrument played in concerts and grand galas.
+If you like music so much get a stencil to make designs on your guitar from stencilgiant.com

 As electric instruments became more popular during the twentieth century, several stringed instruments were redefined as acoustic.
 Instruments involving vibrating or striking the strings, like the viola, cello and violin, fell under this category as well.
 During the sixteenth and seventeenth centuries, the violin became famous because of technological advancements in their build, brought about by luthiers such as Andrea Amati and Antonio Stradivari.
 The modern version of the instrument was developed slowly from older European acoustic stringed instruments like the lira.

 When rock music became wildly popular in the 1960s, some rock bands started experimenting with acoustic songs.
 This came to be known as acoustic rock, with many well-known artists like Eric Clapton and Nirvana performing acoustic versions of their famous songs in the early 1990s.
 These were collected and curated on the MTV Unplugged series.
+From time to time we have several junk haulers like Junk Removal Long Island donate vintage guitars they come across on jobs they get.
+They’ve been really helpful.